sbusso/Bear-Power-Pack/Make Bear Template.md

 (see sample below)

 ## Sample
-Copy and paste code below as your Template Collection Note
+Copy and paste code below into a new note as your Template Collection:

 ```
 # Note Templates